Flians/flians.github.io/content/publication/ASPDAC26_3D/index.md

 date: '2026-01-01'

 # Date to publish webpage (NOT necessarily Bibtex publication's date).
-publishDate: '2025-09-02T09:23:52.655024Z'
+publishDate: '2025-09-02T09:22:59.432201Z'

 # Publication type.
 # A single CSL publication type but formatted as a YAML list (for Hugo requirements).
 publication_types:
-- paper-conference
+- '1'

 # Publication name and optional abbreviated publication name.
-publication: '*Proceedings of the 28th Asia and South Pacific Design Automation Conference*'
+publication: '*Proceedings of the 31st Asia and South Pacific Design Automation Conference*'
-publication_short: ''
+publication_short: 'ASPDAC'

 doi: ''

-abstract: Logic rewriting serves as a robust optimization technique that enhances Boolean networks by substituting small segments with more effective implementations.
+abstract: 'Although 3D IC integration offers a promising path to alleviate interconnect bottlenecks in 2D designs, efficient 3D floorplanning remains challenging due to its increased spatial complexity.
+Prior approaches that directly extend 2D representations into 3D suffer from exponential solution spaces, while pre-partitioning strategies constrain the global optimization landscape by fixing block-to-die assignments early.
-  The incorporation of don't cares in this process often yields superior optimization results.
-Nevertheless, the calculation of don't cares within a Boolean network can be resource-intensive.
-Therefore, it is crucial to develop effective strategies that mitigate the computational costs associated with don't cares while simultaneously facilitating the exploration of improved optimization outcomes.
-To address these challenges, this paper proposes DCLOG, a don't cares-based logic optimization framework, to efficiently and effectively optimize a given Boolean network.
-DCLOG leverages a pre-trained graph neural network model to filter out cuts without don't cares and then performs an incremental window simulation to calculate don't cares for each cut.
-Experimental results demonstrate the effectiveness and efficiency of DCLOG on large Boolean networks, specifically average size reductions of 15.64% and 1.44% while requiring less than 23.84% and 44.70% of the average runtime compared with state-of-the-art methods for the majority-inverter graph (MIG), respectively.
+  As a result, both approaches not only hinder comprehensive exploration of the 3D design space, but also overlook critical 3D, specific characteristics such as inter-die communication latency, which directly impact system performance but are often abstracted away in simplified 2D-extended models.
+To address these challenges, we propose Great3D, a partitioning-free 3D floorplanning framework that jointly optimizes block floorplan and die assignment without relying on predefined die partitioning.
+By a two-stage 3D SDP optimization and 2D refinement, Great3D effectively minimizes wirelength and latency under outline constraints.
+Experimental results on GSRC benchmarks show that Great3D consistently achieves lower wirelength than the baselines, with up to 60% reduction on large-scale designs.
+Furthermore, the method maintains competitive runtime performance while demonstrating better scalability and robustness across diverse benchmark sizes.
+These results establish Great3D as a scalable and effective partitioning-free solution for high-quality 3D IC floorplanning. '

 # Summary.
 An optional shortened abstract.
 summary: ''

 tags:
-- logic optimization
+- 3D IC
-- don't cares
+- 3D Floorplanning
-- graph neural network
+- Partitioning-free
-- majority-inverter graph
+- Semi-definite Programming

 # Display this page in a list of Featured pages?
 featured: false